An activation-relaxation technique study of two-level system impact on internal dissipation using DFT-based moment tensor potential: Theory and Methods

 which can be measured experimentally, where $\tau_i$, the relaxation time, is given by:

 Here, $C$ is the elastic modulus (longitudinal or transverse), $\gamma_i$ is the deformation potential, $\mathcal{V}$ the volume of the system.

 The full derivation for these equations is given in Ref.~\cite{phillips_two-level_1987}.
-The coupling tensor $\Bar{\gamma}$, which forms the basis of the dissipation potential $\gamma_i$, is a quantity derived from the elastic tensor $\Bar{\epsilon}$, as
+The coupling tensor $\Bar{\gamma}$, which forms the basis of the deformation potential $\gamma_i$, is a quantity derived from the elastic tensor $\Bar{\epsilon}$, as

 Formally, $\gamma_i$ can be defined in the transverse and the longitudinal directions, according to the direction of the strain.
 In a disordered system, TLSs are isotropic; as such, we average $\gamma_i$ over all strain directions: